(+)-CPCA

-(+)-CPCA (nocaine, 3α-carbomethoxy-4β-(4-chlorophenyl)-N-methylpiperidine aka CTDP 31,446) is a stimulant drug similar in structure to pethidine (an opioid that possesses NDRI actions) and to RTI-31, but nocaine lacks the two-carbon bridge of RTI-31's tropane skeleton.
+(+)-CPCA (also known as nocaine, 3α-carbomethoxy-4β-(4-chlorophenyl)-N-methylpiperidine, or CTDP 31,446) is a stimulant drug similar in structure to pethidine (an opioid that possesses NDRI actions) and to RTI-31, but nocaine lacks the two-carbon bridge of RTI-31's tropane skeleton.
 This compound was first developed as a substitute agent for cocaine.

-Since then, many substituted phenylpiperidine derivatives have been discovered, hybridizing the basic nocaine structure with that of other similar molecules such as methylphenidate, meperidine and modafinil to create a large family of derivatives with a range of activity profiles and potential applications.
-This is a significant field of research with much ongoing work, with dozens of novel compounds having been developed although none have yet come to market.

 The nocaine family includes a diverse assortment of piperidine based cocaine mimetics.
 The parent compound nocaine was developed in an attempt to create a substitute drug for cocaine for the treatment of addiction, and was found to substitute for cocaine in animal models while having significantly less abuse potential.

 Background

 Although Kozikowski reported compound with chlorine in 1998, plain phenyl was reported earlier than this by John Plati.

 There are several novel ways to produce these compounds, but background stems from arecoline chemistry.
 This is analogous to the phenyltropanes which use Methylecgonidine.

 Paroxetine (Paxil) and femoxetine were also developed using arecoline conjugate additions of aromatic moieties.
 These are serotonin based antidepressants though, whereas Kozikowski's team was the first to highlight activity at the DAT.

 Further nocaine derivatives were developed for treating addiction from Kozikowski's teachings.
 Smith specifically states that the butyrophenone analog of nocaine is an active agent, as well as specifying pthalimide type alkylamino agents.